juliangsibecas/nx/docs/generated/packages/react-native/documents/overview.md

 ### View Inferred Tasks

-To view inferred tasks for a project, open the [project details view](/concepts/inferred-tasks) in Nx Console or run `nx show project my-project --web` in the command line.
+To view inferred tasks for a project, open the [project details view](/concepts/inferred-tasks) in Nx Console or run `nx show project my-project` in the command line.

 ### @nx/react-native Configuration